JaxsonJJerger/nutshell/README.md

+Anthony Monteagudo fleshed out the alias functionality to handle unalias name, alias, alias name word, and alias error handling including loop prevention through recursion.
+Anthony was also responsible for PATH implementation, including PATH's special conventions such as the interpretations of paths as colon-seperated words that are then stored as tokens for easy accessibility such as being parsed to access nonbuiltin commands, and other such functionality.
+Anthony contributed to specific PATH handling to setenv commands.
+Furthermore tilde expansion such as the expansion that occurs at the beginning of each path word was handled by Anthony.
+Lastly, Anthony handled many of the special conventions regarding directories such as the aforementioned tilde, but also including cwd.

 # nutshell
 ## Term Project for OS Spring 2021
 * creating a command interpreter for a Korn shell-like command language in C using Lex and Yacc running under Unix